VickyPkla/CNN-Based-Deterministic-Image-Denoiser/README.md

 ## What the Project Does

-This repository contains the code for a **CNN-based deterministic image denoiser**.
+This repository contains the code for a **Deep Deterministic Denoising Network**.
 A conditional U‑Net architecture processes noisy grayscale images through a diffusion-like forward and reverse process to recover clean signals.
 The model is trained on paired clean/noisy datasets and can be used for both training new models and evaluating/denoising image sets.